SHIVAM6192/SHIVAM6192/README.md

 ### 👨‍💻 About Me

-I am a **Software Developer** based in Pune, India, currently working at **Aloha Technology Pvt.Ltd.**.
-While my professional days are spent architecting scalable web solutions, my passion lies in **Artificial Intelligence and Machine Learning**.

-I have a strong foundation in building and optimizing web applications using **ASP.NET Core** and **Django**, but I am actively pivoting my career towards AI/ML to solve complex data-driven challenges.
+I am a passionate software developer with solid hands-on experience in ASP.NET Core backend development 💻 and Django (Python) 🌐, along with a strong, growing focus on Artificial Intelligence & Machine Learning 🤖📊.

+I enjoy exploring how data, algorithms, and intelligent models can solve real-world problems and drive smarter decisions.
+Currently, I am diving deeper into machine learning, AI-driven systems, and deep learning concepts 🚀, with the long-term goal of building intelligent, scalable, and impactful AI-powered applications ⚡🌍.

-*🔭 **Currently working on:** Enterprise-level Backend Development using **ASP.NET Core & SQL Server** *🌱 **Currently learning:** Deep Learning architectures, Neural Networks, and Advanced AI concepts *💡 **Goal:** To apply my engineering skills to build innovative AI/ML solutions *🎓 **Education:** Master of Computer Applications (MCA) - 2025
+* 🔭 **Currently working on:** Enterprise-level Backend Development using **ASP.NET Core & SQL Server**
+* 🌱 **Currently learning:** Deep Learning architectures, Neural Networks, and Advanced AI concepts
+* 💡 **Goal:** To apply my engineering skills to build innovative AI/ML solutions
+* 🎓 **Education:** Master of Computer Applications (MCA) - 2025

 ---